 How to Improve Test Scores

-My son needed to improve his scores to be eligible to wrestle in college.
+My son needed to improve his scores to be eligible to be considered for college wrestling scholarships.

 I started doing a lot of research.
 I looked at hiring a tutor, but the cost was prohibitively expensive, and there was no guarantee we would get a quality tutor.